 -Advanced registration is required.

-The 2016 Summer Program Register for the Summer 2016 Transition Program.
-For additional information please contact the Access and Equity Office. email@example.com
+The 2017 Summer Program For additional information please contact the Access and Equity Office. email@example.com

 Bring your own laptop, tablet, and/or smartphone to start building your technology toolbox.